 "Every day I talk over the telescreen with people

-In an earlier draft of 1984 Orwell described the Internet but for some reason he later scratched it out and the passage didn't make it into the finished book.
+In an earlier draft of 1984 Orwell described the Internet (talking to people all over the world on the telescreen, ie like our computer screen) but for some reason he later scratched it out and the passage didn't make it into the finished book.

-I was amazed when I discovered this fact in ORWELL'S MANUSCRIPT OF 1984 which is reproduced in the fabulous book THE FACSIMILE OF THE EXTANT MANUSCRIPT OF NINETEEN EIGHTY-FOUR which I bought last summer [2003] in Hay-on-Wye, Wales.
+I was amazed when I discovered this fact when reading ORWELL'S MANUSCRIPT OF 1984 which is photo-copied in the fabulous book THE FACSIMILE OF THE EXTANT MANUSCRIPT OF NINETEEN EIGHTY-FOUR transcribed by Peter Davison which I bought last summer [2003] in Hay-on-Wye booktown in Wales during my HOMAGE TO ORWELL.

-Here's the pertinent passage from page 57 of the draft version of 1984 (scanned above) wherein Syme is explaining his Newspeak job to Winston:
+Here's the pertinent passage from page 57 of the manuscript of 1984 wherein Syme is explaining his Newspeak job to Winston (located in London, England) and he mentions "talking on the telescreen" to places all over the world (ie Australia, South Africa, United States):

-The typed portion of the above page came from the second draft of 1984 which was typed by Orwell himself in August 1947.
+The typed portion came from the second draft of 1984 which was typed by Orwell himself in August 1947.
 The scratch-outs and inserts in blue ink are Orwell's own handwriting done during the final edit on Jura in 1948.
 By that time he was very ill and was editing and writing the book in bed.

-To read the final version of that passage, as it appeared when 1984 was published in 1949, go to 18.Newspeak and notice that the "talking on the telescreen to Melbourne and Durban and Washington" (which is comparable to communicating on the internet) is no longer there:
+To read the final version of that passage, as it appeared when 1984 was published in 1949, go to the book and notice that "talking on the telescreen to Melbourne and Durban and Washington" (which is comparable to communicating on the internet) is no longer there:

 My thanks go to the reader who commented that "Orwell did not foresee the spread of information through such things as the Internet" because his email prompted me to bring the "talking on the telescreen" fact to the attention of Orwell Today readers, which proves that Orwell DID foresee the internet. ~ Jackie Jura